mdtanzidcse/mdtanzidcse/README.md

 #### 🛡️ Cybersecurity & Systems Administration
 * Knowledgeable in vulnerability analysis, network scanning, and IDS/IPS evasion using Kali Linux tools.
 * Skilled in Active Directory (ADDS), DNS, DHCP, and advanced security/audit policies within Windows Server environments.

+---

+### 🏆 Leadership & Extracurricular Activities

+* **Team Lead & Executive Member (3 Years):** Served in leadership roles, including Senior Executive Member and Assistant Treasurer, at the **Southeast University Computer Club**.
+* Actively involved in team leadership, event management, and contributing to the successful planning and execution of various tech programs and club activities.